SepehrMohammady/NAS-BNN-CIFAR10-Exploration/README.md

     jupyter lab  # or jupyter notebook
     ```
 2. Open `run_all.ipynb`.
-3. Ensure the kernel is set to your `venv_nasbnn` environment.
+3. Ensure the kernel is set to your `nasbnn` environment.
 4. Run cells sequentially, following the instructions in the markdown cells.